gammasoft71/xtd/docs/writing_tests.md

 #### Remarques

-Some functions are templates, in this case the template parameter becomes the first parameter of the helper.
+Some functions are template, in this case the template parameter becomes the first parameter of the helper.

 example without helper :